Johnny Sylvester

-John Dale Sylvester (April 5, 1915 – January 8, 1990) was an American packing machinery company executive who was best known for a promise made to him by Babe Ruth during the 1926 World Series.
-Sylvester was seriously ill and hospitalized.
+John Dale Sylvester (April 5, 1915 – January 8, 1990) was an American packaging machinery company executive who was best known for a promise made to him by Babe Ruth during the 1926 World Series, when Sylvester was seriously ill and hospitalized.
 Ruth said he would hit a home run on his behalf, which was followed by what was widely reported at the time as Sylvester's miraculous recovery.

 Early life

 Sylvester was born on April 5, 1915, in Caldwell, New Jersey.
 His father, Horace Clapp Sylvester Jr., was a banker who by 1926 was a vice president at National City Bank and served as head of its municipal department.
-Sylvester grew up in Caldwell and moved with his family to a large house in Essex Fells, New Jersey in 1921.
+Sylvester grew up in Caldwell and moved with his family to a large house in Essex Fells, New Jersey, in 1921.
 At Essex Fells Grammar School, his baseball skills led to his nickname as the "Babe Ruth Kid" and he was a diehard fan of the New York Yankees and its star player, Babe Ruth.